jorenn92/Maintainerr/docs/3-using-maintainerr/1-rules/Glossary.md

 #### Present in amount of other collections

 > The number of collections the Plex item is present in.
+For seasons and episodes, This wil **not** include the collections of the parent season and show.

 - Key: Plex.collections
 - Availability: movies, shows, seasons, episodes